JamieCH168/high-street-gym/README.md

 2. At homepage, there are three default access roles which represent different access levels.
 3. I upload the mysql database file as well in order to falicitate the webiste functionality test if interested.
 4. I am going to keep sharpening my development skills and optimizing my wesbite, so it may look different from the moment the website was visited last time.
+5. This webiste also provides XML file upload function.